-This course provides an overview of human resource law and applicable federal employment law governance on and analyzes discrimination regulation employment from a legal, philosophical and historical perspective.
-Topics include the evaluation of current methods to help organizations proactively address issues raised by employment laws. sexual harassment. and associated ethical dimensions of organization compliances.
+This course provides an overview of human resource law and applicable federal employment law governance on and discrimination regulation analyzes in employment from a legal, philosophical and historical perspective.
+Topics include the evaluation of current methods to help organizations proactively address issues employment laws, raised by sexual and associated harassment. ethical dimensions of organization compliances.
 Additional topics include the evaluation of organizational strategies for complying with laws regarding discrimination, creating an effective workplace, and strategies to mitigate risk in employment litigation.